eModbus/eModbus/README.md

 Internally the Modbus message contents for requests and responses are held separately from the elements the protocols will require.
 Hence several API elements are common to both protocols.

 #### ``void onDataHandler(MBOnData handler)``
-This is the interface to register a callback function to be called when a responce was received.
+This is the interface to register a callback function to be called when a response was received.
 The only parameter is a pointer to a function with this signature:
 ```
 void func(uint8_t serverID, uint8_t functionCode, const uint8_t *data, uint16_t data_length, uint32_t token);
 ```